IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 EnvType (*) | Target environment type.
 UtilitiesDockerTag (*) | Target Utilities Docker image tag.
 By default, the tag is input from the WebSphere Commerce project in the private Docker repository.
-ObjectName (*) | Specify target table name you want to do dbclean. cacheivl is the default table name for cache Type (*) | Specify what action you want to do on object you specified. obsolete is the default action for delete object DBName (*) | Specify target database name. mall is the default database name DBUser (*) | Specify database user name ( instance user ). wcs is the default database user DBPwd (*) | Specify database user password ( instance user password).
+ObjectName (*) | Specify target table name you want to do dbclean. cacheivl is the default table name for cache Type (*) | Specify what action you want to do on the object you specified. obsolete is the default action for delete object DBName (*) | Specify target database name. mall is the default database name DBUser (*) | Specify database user name ( instance user ). wcs is the default database user DBPwd (*) | Specify database user password ( instance user password).
-Day (*) | Specify how long time of data need to be clean. one day is the default value.
+Day (*) | Specify how long time of data need to be clean.
+One day is the default value.
 DBType (*) | Specify database type, DB2 is the default database type OptionParameters | Empty as default, you can add option parameters of DBClean in this field